MARS CLOSE APPROACHES

 What is Mars Close Approach?

-Close approach is when Mars and Earth come nearest to each other in their orbits around the sun.
+Close Approach is when Mars and Earth come nearest to each other in their orbits around the sun.
 Close is a relative term.
-The minimum distance from the Earth to Mars is about 54.6 million kilometers.
+The minimum distance from the Earth to Mars is about 33.9 million miles (54.6 million kilometers).
 However, that doesn't happen very often.

 If Earth and Mars had perfectly circular orbits, their minimum distance would always be the same.
 However, they have elliptical (egg-shaped) paths.